Glossary of terms

 - .NET – The .NET (ASP.NET) Framework is a software framework that Microsoft primarily developed for Windows.
 It includes a large programming library and supports several programming languages.
 Optimizely Content Management System (CMS) uses the Microsoft .NET framework.

-- add-on / app – Also known as an add-on, it is short for application.
-An app is a plug-in or module that Optimizely or its partners developed to extend the capabilities of Optimizely.
-Optimizely developers install add-ons.
+- add-on or app – A plug-in or module that Optimizely or its partners developed to extend platform capabilities.
+Developers install add-ons.

 - CDA (Content Delivery API) – An API specifically designed for retrieving content from CMS for display on various front-end applications, often optimized for performance and caching.